Latin is offered in the Department of Philosophy, Religion, and Classical Studies.

 3. What if I completed 4 or more years of language study in high school?

-4. Are there language exams for every language?
+4. Are there placement exams for every language?

-Internet-based placement exams are offered in French, German, Italian, Latin and Spanish.
-To find out how to take the placement exam, see Question 5 below.
+Online placement exams are offered in French, German, Italian, and Spanish.
+To go to the placement exam, see Question 5 below.

 Arabic: Nelly Taha firstname.lastname@example.org